wp-plugins/hotspots/readme.txt

 == Description ==

 View a heat map of mouse clicks and touch screen taps overlayed on your webpage allowing you to improve usability by analysing user behaviour.
 Different heat maps are drawn to cater for responsive web design.
 Custom user on click events, form submits and AJAX calls can also be tracked and monitored producing a sequence of user activity steps.
+There are also reports to help you compare different HTML elements including container, forms, buttons, links etc... that are being clicked and tapped.

 = Features =
 * Saves mouse click and touch screen tap information